AdobeDocs/experience-manager-64.en/help/communities/using/enablement-published-site.md

 Login with

-* username : riley
+* username: riley
-* password : password
+* password: password

 If the user profile was not created through self-registration, the very first time a member signs in, their Profile page is displayed so they may verify and modify it as necessary.